lmcassidy/macsima-parser/README.md

 ```

 You’ll see your terminal prompt change to show `(macsima)` at the start, which means the environment is active.
+Link to tutorial for more info e.g. how to see active env

 ---